aakashs07/aakashs07.github.io/index.md

 I am a 5th-year Ph.D.
 Candidate in Information Management at the Leeds School of Business, University of Colorado Boulder.

 I am interested in understanding and applying distributed semantics embedded in word vector space models to build information analytic tools that identify the association between concepts in natural language.
-One of the applications is to identify differences in perceptions of a concept across cultures as encoded in natural language.
+One of the applications is to identify differences in perceptions of a concept across cultures as embedded in natural language.

 For the fall 2020, I am seeking research-based opportunities in Information Systems, Information Science, Computational Social Science or Applications of NLP.